Hartlepool Electric Tramways

 Hartlepool Electric Tramways Tram No 18

-A busy scene in Victoria Rd with Tramcar No 18 — undated, but thought to have been taken around 1907.
+A busy scene in Victoria Road with Tramcar No 18 — undated, but thought to have been taken around 1907.
 The tramcar carries a large bag, presumably for parcels and packages, and the staff in the street are moving large baskets marked 'T P E', standing for 'Tramways Parcel Express'.
 The boys with the baskets are therefore almost certainly 'Parcels Boys' rather than tramcar crew.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Hartlepool Electric Tramway Tram Conductor

 A rare studio portrait of a Hartlepool Electric Tramways' conductor — photo undated, but certainly taken in the municipal era (i.e., between late 1912 and 1927); the age of the subject suggests that it may have been taken during the Great War, when it became difficult to find men for such positions.
-His right-hand collar bears individual 'W H C T' initials, whilst his cap carries a standard 'off-the-shelf' grade badge; the buttons bear the standard West Hartlepool Corporation device (see link).
+His right-hand collar bears individual 'W H C T' initials, whilst his cap carries a standard 'off-the-shelf' grade badge; the buttons bear the standard West Hartlepool municipal device (see link).
 Photo courtesy of the Stephen Howarth Collection.

 Hartlepool Electric Tramways cap badges